tasmota/docs/docs/Displays.md

 9. SPI Speed in MHz
 all signals must be given. unused pins may be set to -1 if you specify a * char the pin number is derived from the Tasmota GPIO GUI.
+the CS and DC pins must be the standard pins e.g. SPI_CS or SPI_DC.

 example:

 ```haskell